tazeek/autotake-food24/README.md

 - 'Energy, with dietary fibre (kJ) per 100g': The amount of energy in the given ingredient.

 **HEIFA Score rules**:
+- 'Food group': The relevant food group.
+- 'Minimum serves per day (Male)': The minimum number of serves for the given food group (Male).
+- 'Maximum serves per day (Male)': The maximum of serves for the given food group (Male).
+- 'Minimum serves per day (Female)': The minimum number of serves for the given food group (Female).
+- 'Maximum serves per day (Female)': The maximum of serves for the given food group (Female).
+- 'HEIFA Score': The HEIFA score, based on the given range of minimum and maximum serves.
+- **NOTE**: Some of the maximum serves are left empty in the CSV file.
+This is to denote that there is NO upper bound.

 ## Steps involved